- University of Miami School of Law, J.D., 2005

 Emily works collaboratively with Vorys litigators on controversies related to wealth transfer, including estate, trust, real estate and closely-held business disputes, and the exercise of fiduciary duties by trustees, executors, administrators, guardians and powers of attorney.

 Emily is a Fellow of the American College of Trusts and Estate Counsel (ACTEC).
-According to ACTEC, lawyers and law professors are elected to be fellows based on their outstanding reputation, exceptional skill, and substantial contributions to the field by lecturing, writing, teaching and participating in bar activities.
-Emily also serves on the Council of the Estate Planning, Trust and Probate Law Section of the Ohio State Bar Association and is a member of the executive committee.
+ACTEC is a legal professional organization consisting of estate planning lawyers and law professors who are elected to be fellows based on their outstanding reputation, exceptional skill, and substantial contributions to the field by lecturing, writing, teaching and participating in bar activities.
+Emily also serves on the Council of the Estate Planning, Trust and Probate Law Section of the Ohio State Bar Association.
 The Council monitors Ohio’s trust and estate law and drafts and proposes new legislation for consideration by the Ohio General Assembly.

 Emily is a frequent lecturer on various estate planning and estate administration topics.